CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/telnet/telnetclienterrorcode.md

 ## Summary

-The `TelnetClientErrorCode` data type is used to represent an error code explaining the reason an [TelnetClientException][] occurred.
+The `TelnetClientErrorCode` data type is used to represent an error code explaining the reason a [TelnetClientException][] occurred.
 For more information on the exception itself, see [TelnetClientException][].

 `TelnetClientErrorCode` is an [enum][Working with Enums] data type, which means it has a defined set of values, where each value has an associated [String][] name and [Int32][] value.